Junior Writing Portfolio

 Step 2: Attend your scheduled session and complete the exam.

 Bring a photo ID and two pens (no pencils) to the session.
 We will provide a Blue Book.

 Global Campus students should contact the Global Campus Writing Portfolio coordinator for instructions on taking the exam.

-We no longer use ProctorU for any online proctoring; if you are not an online student but you need to take the exam online due to extenuating circumstances, contact the Pullman Writing Program office.
+If you are not an online student but you need to take the exam online due to extenuating circumstances, contact the Pullman Writing Program office.

 COMPLETING YOUR WRITING PORTFOLIO IS EASY